infinityofspace/certbot_dns_porkbun/Readme.md

 dns_porkbun_secret=<your-porkbun-api-secret>
 ```

-And then instead of using the `--dns-porkbun-key` parameter above you can use
+And then instead of using the `--dns-porkbun-key` and `--dns-porkbun-secret` parameters above you can use

 ```commandline
 ...